About the Grants Program

 Our Redwood Connect Grants are designed to foster equitable access to parks, meaningful and community-driven connections with nature, and a deeper understanding of the many different attributes and benefits of the redwood forest.
 We believe that visits to a redwood park, particularly for youth, will nourish their curiosity about the outdoors and cultivate a sense of stewardship that resonates with their individual interests, from ecology, recreation, or health and wellness to relationship building.
 Thus, a primary goal for the League is to provide engaging park experiences for youth, their families and communities so they experience the wonder of these remarkable forests.

-The application process for our 2020 Redwood Connect Grants is now open.
-We are accepting applications on an ongoing basis until September 4, 2020.
+The application process for our 2023-2024 Redwood Connect Grants is now closed.

-The League is seeking Redwood Connect Grant proposals for projects that:
+The League seeks Redwood Connect Grant proposals for projects that:

 - Deliver an inspiring firsthand experience in the redwoods, defined by community interests and needs.

-- Directly serve youth and young adults ages preK – 30 who may not otherwise have the opportunity to visit the redwoods.
-Priority will be given to proposals that engage low-income youth, young people of color, and indigenous communities that often face barriers to outdoor access.
+- Engage low-income youth, young people of color, and indigenous communities that often face barriers to outdoor access.

 Redwood Connect Grant Categories